-It all starts with simple pre-visiualising, an idea or concept, followed by the application of compositional rules and hopefully, that magic moment.
+It all starts with simple pre-visualising, an idea or concept, followed by the application of compositional rules and hopefully, that magic moment.
 Then, it is important to move into the technical skills and optics required to configure a camera to capture that particular version before you.

 I seldom approach a landscape location without having some idea of what I want from it, whether it is lens selection, aperture choice, or the best tripod height.
 About tripods, I seldom position my tripod when I first arrive at a landscape location.
-I move my camera around, looking through the view finder, exploring different compositions and positions.
+I move my camera around, looking through the viewfinder, exploring different compositions and positions.
 I explore the horizontal and then vertical.
 Then, and only then do I position my tripod.
 Tripods are important for landscape photographs.
-They force you to carefully compose, and when small apetures are used, they are essential.
+They force you to carefully compose, and when small apertures are used, they are essential.

 When the opportunity arises, I like to explore a location beforehand.
 I seek where the light will potentially fall on a landscape.
 Knowing so many locations so well, this comes with ease after so many years in this business.
 After scouting a new location, I will then return only during the magic hours of light.
 That would be Dawn or dusk.
-I will explore foreground elements, mid ground and background features, with an eye on the sky, hoping for weather events.
+I will explore foreground elements, mid-ground, and background features, with an eye on the sky, hoping for weather events.

 If you’re new to the photographic arts take the time to learn the basics.
 Enroll in a private basic landscape photography class or workshop like the ones we offer at Jansen Photo Expeditions.
-This will save you from stepping into too many pot holes from bits and pieces of information gathered off of the internet.
+This will save you from stepping into too many potholes from bits and pieces of information gathered off of the internet.
 Learning photography is an ongoing education.
 Once you’ve mastered the basics, it will provide you with years of creative joy.